-As a recent analysis from the Atlantic Council argues, the USA cannot compete alone with China's investment and commitment in the digital field.4 The US is increasingly coordinating its digital approach towards Africa with the EU and its member states.
-For example, Finland and the USA announced in late 2021 a 'deeper cooperation on digital empowerment in developing countries'.5 st_9265_2020_init_en.pdf
+As a recent analysis from the Atlantic Council argues, the USA cannot compete alone with China's investment and commitment in the digital field.
+The US is increasingly coordinating its digital approach towards Africa with the EU and its member states.
+For example, Finland and the USA announced in late 2021 a 'deeper cooperation on digital empowerment in developing countries'.

-3 Forum on China-Africa Cooperation.
+400 Forum on China-Africa Cooperation.
 (2021).
-China-Africa Cooperation Dakar Action Plan (2022-2024). http://www.focac.org/eng/zywx_1/zywj/202201/t20220124_10632444.htm
+Forum on China-Africa Cooperation Dakar Action Plan (2022-2024).

-Gadzala Tirziu, A. (2021).
-Partnering for Africa's digital future: Opportunities for the United States, South Korea, and India. https://www.atlanticcouncil.org/in-depth-research-reports/issue-brief/partnering-for-africas-digital-future-opportunities-for-the-united-states-south-korea-and-india/
+401 Gadzala Tirziu, A. (2021).
+Partnering for Africa's digital future: Opportunities for the United States, South Korea, and India.

-Ministry for Foreign Affairs Finland.
+402 Ministry for Foreign Affairs Finland.
 (2021, October 19).
 Finland and United States announce deeper cooperation on digital empowerment in developing countries.
-Press release. https://um.fi/press-releases/-/asset_publisher/ued5t2wDmr1C/content/suomi-ja-yhdysvallat-tiivistavat-yhteistyotaan-kehittyvien-maiden-digitaalisaation-edistamisessa
+Press release.

 On the formal side, the first US-Africa Leaders' Summit took place in 2014.
 Digital topics were not one of the main areas of focus.
 The business forum accompanying the summit, however, stressed the relevance of digital infrastructure.
-A second US-Africa Leaders' Summit is planned for late 2022.6
+A second US-Africa Leaders' Summit is planned for late 2022.403

 The U.S. Strategy toward sub-Saharan Africa published in August 2022 outlines a commitment to 'drive digital transformation' across the region and 'foster a digital ecosystem built on an open, reliable, interoperable, and secure internet'.
 Focus areas for US actions and initiatives in the region include affordable internet access, digital skills and capacity development (in particular for youth), digital democracy, disinformation, gender-based online harassment and abuse, and standards for responsible conduct in cyberspace.
-Overall, the strategy puts emphasis on democracy and human rights, and countering Chinese and Russian influence.7
+Overall, the strategy puts emphasis on democracy and human rights, and countering Chinese and Russian influence.404

 In the US digital policy towards Africa, the Partnership for Global Infrastructure and Investment (PGII) will play a central role in developing digital infrastructures.
 Launched as a G7 initiative in June 2022, the partnership is expected to mobilise US\$600 billion by 2027 in global infrastructure investments to 'close the infrastructure gap in developing countries [and] strengthen the global economy and supply chains', including through developing and deploying secure ICT networks and infrastructures.
-The USA has already committed grants of US\$200 billion in the next five years to support PGII goals.8 On governance issues, the US policy will be shaped by the Declaration on the Future of the Internet.
+The USA has already committed grants of US\$200 billion in the next five years to support PGII goals.
+On governance issues, the US policy will be shaped by the Declaration on the Future of the Internet.